Editor's note: This story was originally written in March 2014 and has been updated with more recent information.

-Welcome to the digital world, where things that once were tangible now live in the abstract universe of code and data, and seem to travel through space as if by magic.
-Paper mail and bills, photographs, record albums and other objects that we could once hold in our hands now reside in our computers and the cloud, never to see the light of day.
+Welcome to the digital world, where things that once were tangible (mail, photos, music) now live in the abstract universe of computers and the cloud, never to see the light of day.

 It was only a matter of time until money met a similar fate.
-And while online banking and digital credit card transactions have gone a long way in taking physical money out of our hands, the novel payment system of bitcoin takes it even further.
+And while online banking and shopping have gone a long way in taking physical money out of our hands, the novel payment system of bitcoin takes it even further.

-In 2009, an anonymous person known by the alias Satoshi Nakamoto created a consensus network, Bitcoin, that supports a novel payment system using a new type of digital currency, bitcoins.
+In 2009, a consensus network was created that uses a new type of digital currency, bitcoins.
 These units of currency can be traded for goods or services with vendors who accept bitcoins as payment.
 Basically, it's cash for the Internet.

 Based on the idea of "cryptocurrency,” the new form of money uses cryptography to control its creation and transactions, rather than a central authority.
 There are no banks, no governing agencies, no taxes, no regulation.
 Transactions are anonymous and bitcoins are accepted at an increasing number of sites, from webhosting services to pizza, even trips to outer space; the anonymous nature of the transactions also make them an attractive currency for illicit businesses.